ArceLopera/git_refresher/docs/More/git_sign.md

 git tag -v v1.0
 ```

 Git will check the signature of the tag against the associated GPG public key and display whether the tag is valid or not.
+You need the signer’s public key in your keyring for this to work properly.

 ## Signing Commits